thegrumpys/odop/client/docs/Help/DesignTypes/Spring/Compression/alerts.md

 the search process may select a value of Force_2 that is larger than the force required to achieve the solid condition and thus trigger this alert.
-If a heavy, low stress design is truly desired, this alert can be resolved by increasing the FS_2 MAX constraint level and then running search again.
+If a heavy, low stress design is truly desired, this alert can be resolved by increasing the FS_2 MAX constraint level and then running Search again.

 ___